BuberryWorldwide/hoang-an-poetry/2012/06-07-2012-the-constitution-of-the-united-states-of-america.md

 ---
-title: "The Constitution of The United States of America"
+author: Unknown
+categories: Poetry
 date: 06/07/2012
-categories: Poetry
 layout: post
+title: The Constitution of The United States of America
 ---

 **The Constitution of The United States of America**